Harballabh Sangeet Sammelan: History

 The Sangeet Sammelan which has grown from strength to strength in the last 131 years has been attracting audiences and artists from all across the country and abroad.
 This festival was declared as one of the National Festivals by the Department of Tourism, Govt. of India.
 All prominent artists of Hindustani Classical Music from India and Pakistan have come and performed at the Harballabh Sangeet Sammelan at one time or the other during the last 130 years.
-Father of the Nation, Mahatma Gandhi accompanied by Vishnu Digambar Paluskar visited Baba Harballabh Sangeet Sammelan in the year 1919.
 Union Ministers, Governors, State Chief Ministers, State Ministers and other VIPs have been visiting to pay their reverence at this festival of music.
 The festival attracts thousands of music lovers from all over the India and abroad every year.
 This number is increasing year after year.

 In 1956 a Sangeet Academy was constructed under the banner of Swami Hariballabh.
-While we hear Swami Hariballabh it seems clear that “The key to the mystery of a great artist is that for reasons unknown, he will give away his energies and his life just to make sure that one note follows another... and leaves us with the feeling that something is right in the world.”
+While we hear Swami Hariballabh it seems clear that "The key to the mystery of a great artist is that for reasons unknown, he will give away his energies and his life just to make sure that one note follows another... and leaves us with the feeling that something is right in the world."